Leaves of Absence and Withdrawals

 - Students on leave or withdrawal from a term in progress and/or suspended from GS are not allowed to enroll in another Columbia school during this period without written permission from the Dean of Students.

 Circumstances occasionally require that a student withdraw from a semester in progress.
 Withdrawal means dropping all courses in a given term, as opposed to dropping a portion of the program.
 Withdrawal from a term in progress may have serious financial and academic consequences, and thus students should meet with their advisors so that they can make an informed decision.
 All withdrawals are noted on a student's transcript.
-Multiple withdrawals may lead to suspension or dismissal from the School for failure to make academic progress.
+Multiple withdrawals may lead to suspension from the School for failure to make academic progress.

 Students who wish to withdraw must submit the withdrawal form; notifying instructors or failing to attend classes does not constitute formal withdrawal.
 A student's tuition may be prorated depending on the date of the written notification of the withdrawal.